pavlenex/Bitcoin-Payments/Elements/Invoice/Invoice.md

 ## Categorization

-* [Buyer's invoice (payer)]
+* Buyer's invoice (payer)
-* [Seller's invoice (receiver)
+* Seller's invoice (receiver)

 ### Invoice for a buyer

-The invoice displayed to the buyer should be focused on smooth payment experience.
-This means clear instructions on how to pay a generated Bitcoin invoice.
+The invoice displayed to the buyer should be focused on a smooth payment experience.
+This means clear instructions on how to pay a generated Bitcoin invoice with additional

 #### Buyer's invoice components